The vet is a very important part of you and your puppy’s life, and the best time to choose one is before you need one.

 As with choosing a doctor for yourself, it is important to find someone you can talk to and trust.

-Your vet needs to be able to explain and discuss with you the symptoms of illness, test results, treatment plans etc..
+Your vet needs to be able to explain and discuss with you the symptoms of illness, test results, treatment plans etc. You don’t want to feel like you’re being rushed out of the door after a visit, either.

 Ask about pet insurance – some vets run a specialist plan which can work out a lot cheaper than “off the peg” solutions.

 Puppies can build up a phobia about going to the vet, so you’ll be starting him off on the right foot if his first visit is to a vet you already feel comfortable with.
-If you are moving house and need to find a new vet, don’t put ot off, do it as soon as you can.
+If you are moving house and need to find a new vet, don’t put it off; do it as soon as you can.

-Don’t be put off if the first vet you visit is not right for you – check the internet or Yellow Pages, and visit another one.
+Don’t be put off if the first vet you visit is not right for you – check the internet or ask local social media groups for other options, and visit another one.
 A vet is too important to be left to chance!